That-Dev-Girl-Archives/thatdevgirl.com/_posts/2017-07-20-brief-intro-to-landmarks.md

 Users will not be able to tell the difference right away between these two sections.
 A screen reader will see both sections, but the only piece of information it will initially give to the user is that there are two landmarks with the role of “region”.
 It’s like saying that there are two buildings in my city.
 This can be a problem if a user is only interested in one section, but not the other.

-This is where <strong>labels</strong> come in.
+This is where __labels__ come in.
 You can give your landmarks unique labels using the aria-label attribute, so that users can distinguish one from another.

-Labels are <strong>required</strong> for landmarks with redundant roles on the page.
+Labels are __required__ for landmarks with redundant roles on the page.
 They are optional for any landmarks that are the only role of its kind.
 For example:

 {% highlight html %}
 <header>